Tag: sign

 ※Prayer※

-Lord Jesus, many of us long for your return to end the of the world.
-Many of us want your return delayed to assure we can bring more into your .
+Lord Jesus, many of us long for your return to the pain of the world.
+Many of us want your return delayed to assure we can bring more into your kingdom.
 Help us to grasp emotionally, mentally, and spiritually that there is an end that is coming, and that you will be there.
 Amen.

 • Divided Beauty Multiplied